iffy-pi/reaction-meme-server/README.md

 Your request should include the meme files bytes as a data/file body.

 #### Upload URL: Response
-If the upload is successful, the JSON response will include the following fields:
+If the upload is successful, the JSON response `payload` field will include the following:

 | Field      | Type   | Description                                                                             |
 |------------|--------|-----------------------------------------------------------------------------------------|